netlify/markdown-to-sanity/bin/blogs/2019-03-05-faunadb-jamstack-with-chris-anderson.md

   - links
 tags:
   - Fauna DB
-  - serverless
+  - Serverless
-  - database
+  - Databases
-  - functions
+  - Functions
 tweet: >-
   Chris Anderson talks about the origins of FaunaDB and how it works swimmingly with the JAMstack.